 Jym St. Pierre earned BA and MPS degrees at the University of Maine.
 He has held senior positions in Maine in the Department of Conservation, The Wilderness Society, and Sierra Club.
 Jym has been involved in many organizations and was founding director or chair of several, including Citizens to Protect the Allagash, Maine Conservation Voters, Maine Forest Biodiversity Project, Kennebec Land Trust, and Capital Area Camera Club.
 Since 1995, he has been Maine Director of RESTORE: The North Woods.
 A Maine native, Jym is a published author, an award-winning photographer, and a poet.
 He has visited Baxter Park since the 1960s, and is a founding member of Friends of Baxter State Park.
-He has served on the Board since 2009 and currently chairs the Policy Committee.
+He has been on the Board since 2009 and currently serves as Secretary.